 10. (a) Describe the effects of adding heat to the mixture in C2.

-(b) Predict the effect of removing heat from the mixture in C2
+(b) Predict the effect of removing heat from the mixture in C2.

 (c) Test your prediction in (b).
-Did it match your predictions?
+Did your observation match your prediction?
 Explain.

-(d) Based on your description above, is reaction C predicted to be endothermic or exothermic?
+(d) Based on your observations, is reaction C endothermic or exothermic?